NidzaMajstor/Bike-Share-Analysis/README.md

 * Calculates the average ride length for each combination of member type and day of the week

 # Visualizations
 The script also includes several visualizations created using ggplot2.
 These visualizations help to illustrate some of the insights gained from the analysis.
+These visualizations are saved in the "visualizations" folder as png files.

 # Findings
 ## Ridership Comparison